mannoeu/tindev/README.md

 # tindev
-Tinder para desenvolvedores feito durante a Semana OmniStack 8.0
+Tinder for developers created during the week OmniStack 8.0